houeland/tpu-ml/cifar-10-optimization/README.md

 I haven't completed analyzing it or written up the results yet, so for now there's just a couple of graphs where I was comparing some of the results.

 Learning rate is on the x-axis, and test-set accuracy after 100 training epochs on the y-axis.

+Note: I have around 20GB of results from 10k+ training runs.
+If anyone's at all interesting in this data or helping to analyze it, please contact me!